Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to understand what features exist and what pipelines to use with index_video.'
-Provides clear context for when to use this tool, though it does not explicitly state when not to use it.
+The description clearly states when to use it: 'Use this to understand what features exist and what pipelines to use with index_video.'
+This gives actionable guidance, though it does not name alternative tools or explicitly state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.